-What Can a Handyman Do in Santaquin, Utah?
+What Can a Handyman Do Without a License in Santaquin, Utah?

 In Santaquin (Utah County), most “handyman” work is regulated at two levels: (1) Utah’s contractor licensing laws (DOPL) and trade licensing for electrical/plumbing/HVAC, and (2) Santaquin City’s local business license requirement.
 Utah has a small-job exemption from contractor licensing for very limited, low-dollar work, but it does NOT let you do licensed trades (electrical/plumbing/HVAC) without the proper Utah trade license, and permits can still be required.